Frequently Asked Questions (FAQ)

 - do not let visitors in — only people who usually live with you should be in your home

 You do not need to wear a mask in your home.
-If you need to go out to seek medical attention, wear a surgical mask (if you have one) to protect others.
+If you need to go out to seek medical attention, wear a surgical mask to protect others.

 You should stay in touch by phone and online with your family and friends.